top of page

 I'm Sheila, the creator of Learning Integrated, a teacher, and homeschool mom.
 I began homeschooling my children in sixth grade, and I’m proud to say both have since graduated from our homeschool program.

-I hold a Master of Arts in History and in Secondary Education, and I’ve taught at the public school, homeschool, and college levels.
-My years of experience and education have given me a deep understanding of what works in a homeschool and traditional setting—and what doesn’t.
+I hold a Master of Arts in History and Secondary Education, and I’ve taught at the public school, homeschool, and college levels.
+My years of experience and education have given me a deep understanding of what works in both homeschool and traditional settings—and what doesn’t.

 My Story

-When I first began homeschooling, I experimented with many types of curricula but struggled to find one that aligned with both my teaching philosophy and my busy schedule—especially since I was also teaching full time in the classroom.
+When I first began homeschooling, I experimented with many different types of curriculum but struggled to find something that truly fit both my teaching philosophy and my busy schedule—especially since I was also teaching full time in the classroom.
 I needed something that was open-and-go, student-directed, and adaptable.

-As a former public school teacher, I was “programmed” to follow a structured academic calendar and meet learning standards across all subjects.
 I loved the idea of unit studies because of how naturally they connected subjects and encouraged creative thinking.
+But sometimes, when an entire unit focused on just one topic for too long, both my children and I would start to lose interest.
 I also loved the concept of morning baskets—those peaceful, intentional moments to start the day—but I often found myself unsure of what to include or how to make that time both enriching and easy to manage.

 I’ve chosen not to include Bible studies in these resources—not because I believe they are unimportant, but because I recognize that each family is in a unique season.
 What my family is called to study may differ from what your family needs right now.
 I believe that Bible study is a deeply personal and spiritual decision best guided by your values and faith journey.